 - urine infection

 - nasal problems (such as stuffy/runny nose or nose bleeds)

 These are the more common side effects, and are usually mild and short-lived.

 If any of the following happen, tell your doctor immediately or go to the Accident and Emergency at your nearest hospital:

 - yellowing of the skin and eyes and dark coloured urine

 - problems with breathing including shortness of breath, persistent cough and fever

-- swelling of the face, lips, mouth throat or neck which may cause difficulty in swallowing and breathing
+- symptoms of allergy such as skin rash, itching, swelling of the face, lips, mouth throat or neck which may cause difficulty in swallowing and breathing

 - chest pain

 - unexpected muscle pain, tenderness or weakness not caused by exercise